09/20/2022 by Turner Lee

 Whether you make beer or spirits or are a big brand name or a small business, one thing is for sure, you NEED to ship your product out to the consumers.
 But what does it take to ship alcohol?

 When shipping alcohol you must have certain permits and meet regulations to ship it safely and most importantly, legally in the United States.

 Here is where things get tricky.
 When shipping alcohol, you must follow certain rules, but the United States does not have one set of rules for transporting alcohol.
 This means that all 50 states in the U.S. have different rules and regulations to follow.
 For example, in Delaware, carriers must abide by the Delaware Office of Alcohol Beverage Control Commissioner rules but carriers traveling through New Mexico must follow the Alcoholic Beverage Control.

 Before arranging your shipment of alcohol, you must be aware of each state’s regulations for the transportation of it.
 Find out what you need to know about a certain state’s requirements by clicking on the link below:

 No matter if your company is big or small, selling beer or wine, everyone must follow these rules when shipping alcohol.
 However, ensuring the carrier has the proper permits can be a pain-stacking task.
 By using a 3PL, like Trinity Logistics, you’ll gain access to a network of strong carrier relationships and Team Member experts with experience in the regulations for shipping alcohol.

 Working with a 3PL means you’ll have someone on your side to help all the backend logistics work so you can focus on making and selling the best product.
-Plus, we offer a variety of shipping solutions for you, from less-than-truckload shipments, temperature-controlled intermodal, we have the shipping solution you need.
+Plus, we offer a variety of shipping solutions for you, from less-than-truckload shipments to temperature-controlled intermodal, we have the shipping solution you need.